patprem/FaceMorphingTool/README.md

 ## Getting Started
 This project uses both StyleGAN2 and JoJoGAN to observe and analyze the differences between the two architectures.
 Results from both models are illustrated to draw a conclusion, where JoJoGAN proves to perform much better than StyleGAN2.
 To make things easier and to deliver this project accessible to everyone, Google Colab is the primary platform used in this project.

-**Everything to get started this project is in this [Google Colab notebook](https://colab.research.google.com/github/mchong6/JoJoGAN/blob/main/stylize.ipynb)
+**Everything to get started this project are in these two Google Colab notebooks:**
+1. Face Morphing using StyleGAN2: [FM StyleGAN2](https://colab.research.google.com/drive/1nsvkKFWw5_g6YDWKaH6aae4VrdBMULVR#scrollTo=CTiPS-Zu-ybP)
+2. Face Morphing using JoJoGAN: [FM JoJoGAN](https://colab.research.google.com/drive/1Nmm4UT4x4eIcDZkFGeU_RS1trcXuSu00)

 ### Prerequisites

 The following lists the prerequisites required to kickstart the project:
-* Google Colab
+* Google Colab account
 * Samples of selfie images and passport photo style images

 ### Installation